csvpath/csvpath/README.md

 # CsvPath

 CsvPath is a declarative syntax for identifying rows and column values and updating them.
-It is similar to:
+It is similar, though much simpler, to:
 - XPath: CsvPath is to a CSV file like XPath is to an XML file
 - Schematron: Schematron is basically XPath rules applied using XSLT.
 CsvPath can be used as validation rules.
 - CSS selectors: CsvPath picks out structured data in a similar way to how CSS selectors pick out HTML structures.